Finding Your Ground

 Getting started

 Before joining the group, we have a brief conversation to make sure it’s a good fit — for you and for the group.
-Members also have the option of booking individual 30-minute check-ins between group sessions when something specific comes up.

 Interested in joining the September group?
 Fill out a brief expression of interest below and I’ll be in touch within a few days to set up a time to connect.